EXCLUSIVE-U.S. set to sanction Turkey over Russian defense system -sources

 By Humeyra Pamuk and Phil Stewart

-The long-anticipated step, which is likely to infuriate Ankara and severely complicate relations with the incoming administration of President-elect Joe Biden, could be announced any day, sources said.
+The long-anticipated step, which is likely to infuriate Ankara and weigh on Turkey's relations with the incoming administration of President-elect Joe Biden, is expected to be announced as early as Friday, sources have said.

 The sanctions would target Turkey's Presidency of Defence Industries and its head, Ismail Demir, sources have said.
 They would be damaging but narrower than the severe scenarios some analysts have outlined.

+Two sources familiar with the matter, including a U.S. official speaking on the condition of anonymity, said President Donald Trump had given aides the blessing for the sanctions.

-The Turkish lira weakened as much as 1.4 percent following the news.
+The Turkish lira weakened as much as 1.4% following the news.
 U.S. sanctions could harm a Turkish economy struggling with a coronavirus-induced slowdown, double-digit inflation and badly depleted foreign reserves.

 A senior Turkish official said sanctions would backfire and hurt ties between the two NATO members.

-The decision will have repercussions far beyond Turkey, sending a message to U.S. partners around the world who might consider buying Russian military equipment and have been warned repeatedly about U.S. sanctions.
+The decision will have repercussions far beyond Turkey, sending a message to U.S. partners around the world that might consider buying Russian military equipment and have been warned repeatedly about U.S. sanctions.

-Turkey's leader, President Tayyip Erdogan, had hoped to prove U.S. threats hollow, betting the relationship he developed with U.S. President Donald Trump would insulate Ankara from punitive U.S. action.
+Turkey's leader, President Tayyip Erdogan, had hoped to prove U.S. threats hollow, betting the relationship he developed with Trump would insulate Ankara from punitive U.S. action.

 But sanctions appeared likely even if Trump did not act, the sources said.